2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 ### Background and Purpose of the Investigation

-Barcelona and Madrid are one of the major European tourist hubs, attracting millions of visitors annually.
+Barcelona and Madrid are two of the major European tourist hubs, attracting millions of visitors annually.
 Barcelona alone recorded over 6 million visitors in the most recent year, marking a 5.7% increase from 2023, with an average of 229,531 visitors per day.
 This compares to 178,289 daily visitors the previous year, as per official data from the Barcelona City Council.
 Madrid, although receiving fewer tourists, still welcomed an impactful 4.4 million visitors so far this year, according to the Madrid City Council.

 This influx of tourists has led to growing discontent among residents in both cities, particularly in central neighborhoods.
 Locals perceive the surge in tourism as a burden, contributing to rising housing costs, increased shop prices, and congested streets.
 Much of this frustration is directed at platforms like Airbnb, which are seen as exacerbating the problem.